Care and support to help you live at home

 Your care provider will invoice you directly for your contribution.

-You can choose to buy the Care at Home services you want privately from a Care Provider without Social Care Services being involved, or you can pay to top-up what we provide for you.
-The best way to top up is for us to give you a Direct Payment so you can buy care with a mixture of our money and your own.
+You can choose to buy the home care services you want privately from a Care Provider without involving us, or you can pay to add to what we provide.
+A good way to do this is for us to give you a Direct Payment so you can buy care with a mixture of our money and your own.

 If you buy help privately you can choose the type of help you receive and the amount you want.
 If you would like more information about care providers in your area, please phone us on 0845 345 9133.
-You can also find out about organisations that provide Care at Home on the Care Quality Commission (CQC) website.
+You can also find out about organisations that provide home care on the Care Quality Commission (CQC) website.

 The Somerset Care Services Directory lists the registered care providers in Somerset and provides information about how to access care services.
 For a paper copy please phone Somerset Direct on 0845 345 9133.
-You can download a copy from the 'Information and Resources' section of this page.
+You can download a copy.

 Help with taking medicines

-If you can't take your own medicine and you are receiving a care package through us, your care worker may help you during their visit to you, but only if the following has been done:
+If you can't take your own medicine and you have a personal budget from us, your care worker may help you during their visit to you, but only if the following has been done: